Course Descriptons By Program

 This course is a study in style, its definition, its analysis, and the techniques modern writers of creative nonfiction use to achieve it.
 Students analyze the work of such writers as Tom Wolfe, Joan Didion, Hunter Thompson and Truman Capote, then apply to their own prose the techniques these writers use.
 Prerequisites: ENG 101 and ENG 102 (3 crs.)

-A required course for English majors in the Secondary English track, Critical Theory and the Teaching of Literature shows students how to relate contemporary literary criticism to the teaching of literature.
-The varieties of literary criticism covered include New Criticism, reader-response criticism, deconstructive criticism, psychological critcism, feminist criticism and New Historicism.
-The literature studied emphasizes items typically taught in secondary schools, including both canonical (e.g. Shakepeare's plays) and noncanonical (e.g., Young Adult literature and Multicultural literature) works.
+Students relate contemporary literary criticism to the teaching of literature.
+The varieties of literary criticism covered include New Criticism, reader-response criticism, deconstructive criticism, psychological criticism, feminist criticism and New Historicism.
+The literature studied emphasizes items typically taught in secondary schools, including both canonical (e.g. Shakespeare's plays) and noncanonical (e.g., Young Adult literature and Multicultural literature) works.
 Prerequisites: ENG 101 and ENG 102 (3 crs.)

-A required course for English majors in the Secondary English track, Composition Theory and the Teaching of Writing is an introduction to rhetorical theory as it concerns the nature of writing and the teaching of writing.
-This course also offers practical informaton about and experience with modern course design and pedagogy, as well as discussion of the politics of writing instruciton in contemporary schools.
+Composition Theory and the Teaching of Writing is an introduction to rhetorical theory as it concerns the nature of writing and the teaching of writing.
+This course also offers practical information about and experience with modern course design and pedagogy, as well as discussion of the politics of writing instruction in contemporary schools.
 Prerequisites: ENG 101 and ENG 102 (3 crs.)

 ENG375 - Advanced Writing